-With the challenge of Covid-19, Rishi Sunak has delivered a budget which on paper promises a high level of support particularly to small businesses and also to individuals with the minimum wage/living wage being increased up to 51p an hour.
+With the challenge of Covid-19, Rishi Sunak has delivered, on 11 march 2020, a budget which on paper promises a high level of support particularly to small businesses and also to individuals with the minimum wage/living wage being increased up to 51p an hour.

 Changes to benefits also means extra money and assistance to help those on low incomes.